 And it’s not just the First Amendment that’s at stake.
 Other constitutional rights are being fought over as well in this case, like the Fourth Amendment right against unreasonable search and seizure, and the Sixth Amendment right to have a lawyer of one’s choosing.

 Specifically, when it comes to the Sixth Amendment right to counsel, the feds’ pretrial seizure of assets has been devastating to the defendants.
-Their attorneys are struggling to review the more than 10 million documents and 500 terabytes of discovery without the necessary funds.
+Their attorneys are struggling to review the more than 10 million documents and hundreds of terabytes of data without the necessary funds.

 The government also has seized some bank accounts set up in advance by the defendants to pay for legal fees.
 This forced private attorneys for two of the defendants, former Backpage employees Joye Vaught and Andrew Padilla, to withdraw from the case.